malvuln/RansomLord/README.md

   Followed by Conti, REvil, BlackBasta and CryptoLocker proving many are vulnerable <br>

 [The Pwned] <br>
-RansomLordNG v1.0 DLLs intercept and terminate ransomware from sixty-one threat groups Adding VanHelsing, Pe32Ransom, Makop, Superblack, Mamona, Lynx and Fog to the victim list <br><br>
+RansomLordNG v1.0 DLLs intercept and terminate ransomware from sixty-one threat groups.
+Adding VanHelsing, Pe32Ransom, Makop, Superblack, Mamona, Lynx and Fog to the victim list. <br><br>
 Note: if you plan on testing Fog ransomware, you will have to bypass many malware anti-analysis and debugging techniques.
 Failure to do that will result in 'Sandbox detected!
 Exiting process...' <br>

-[deweaponize] <br>
+[de-weaponize] <br>
-deweaponize feature (experimental/optional) attempts to render a malware inoperable This experimental option potentially works for malware ran with high integrity (Admin) Goal is to reduce the risk of subsequent malware execution post exploitation by accident or from improper malware handling during DFIR or other security response operations
+deweaponize feature (experimental/optional) attempts to render a malware inoperable.
+This experimental option potentially works for malware ran with high integrity (Admin).
+Goal is to reduce the risk of subsequent malware execution post exploitation by accident or from improper handling of malware during DFIR or other security response operations.

 This feature is experimental and there is NO gurantee it will work.
 However, it has shown capability and high success rate when tested in a virtual machine environment. <br>